Which new words are finding their way into the German language

 "Scholzen", "Klimakleber" and "Panzer-Ringausch"

 Chancellor Olaf Scholz (SPD) is now even active in the form of a verb.
-Although the content of "scholzen" may vary depending on the political point of view, Storjohann believes that it has a lot to do with issues of style in public appearances.
+Although the content of "scholzen" may vary depending on political viewpoint, Storjohann believes that it has a lot to do with issues of style in public appearances.

 Word creations in the area of the climate crisis often have a certain value attached to them: For example, terms range from "climate sticklers" to "climate chaos" and "climate terrorists" to "climate RAF".